Max-Mogilski/Max-Mogilski/README.md

 - 💻 Currently working on the "Don't buy" project for the HaveFun organization

-- 🧠 I’m currently getting better at test driven development
+- 🧠 I’m currently learning three js and getting better at test driven development

 - 📫 How to reach me **maxmogilski@gmail.com**